Malcesine is a beautiful town on the shores of Italy’s largest lake – Lago di Garda.

 This is also where the pedestrian ferries to some of the other towns on Lake Garda leave from.
 The crossing to Limone sul Garda – a charming town on the western shores – takes only about 20 minutes.

 5. Walk Down to Posterna Beach in Malcesine, Italy

 The Posterna Beach is a hidden gem in Malcesine.
 It is absolutely tiny and it’s surrounded by huge rocks and medieval fortified walls.
 After your visit to the Scaliger Castle here, follow the tiny cobbled street to the left of the castle all the way down to the beach.
-At the end of the short walk, there are a few long flights of stone steps to navigate, too.
+At the end of the short walk, there are a few long flights of irregular stone steps to navigate, too.

 The effort is worth it!
 You will find yourself at one of the most picturesque spots on Lake Garda.
 Just bear in mind that the beach is tiny, so it’s not really perfect to actually spend time here sunbathing or relaxing.
 It’s more of a charming, hidden spot where you can stop for a few moments, drink in all that beauty around you, and just feel happy to be here now.

 6. Explore the Historic Centre of Malcesine, Italy

 One of the biggest delights about Malcesine is that there is no need to hurry here.
 You can take it really easy and just walk around, tick off a couple of sights, pop in and out of the local quirky shops, and spend hours enjoying a relaxed lunch.

 The best way to do it is to simply follow without a plan nor a hurry the cobbled streets in the historic centre of the town.
 Flanked by tall houses with centuries-old facades, they reveal hidden tunnels, small alleys, faded frescoes, large wooden gates, blooming pomegranate trees, and verdant vines.